Trading training handbook

 What Zinuto is, who it is for, and how to think about simulated practice before installing it.

 Is Zinuto stock simulation and stock review software?Yes, Zinuto can be used for stock simulated trading, stock replay, and stock review when compatible historical market data is available.
-More precisely, it is a desktop training space for replaying market history, making simulated decisions, taking notes, and reviewing evidence afterward.What is the difference between simulated trading and historical replay?Simulated trading means the actions are not real-money orders.
+More precisely, it is a desktop training space for replaying market history, making simulated decisions, taking notes, and reviewing records afterward.What is the difference between simulated trading and historical replay?Simulated trading means the actions are not real-money orders.
 Historical replay means the practice uses past market data while the next bars are hidden.
-Zinuto combines both: simulated actions inside replay sessions, followed by review.How is historical replay different from paper trading?Historical replay lets you practice on a past market window while hiding what happens next.
+Zinuto combines both: simulated actions inside replay drills, followed by review.How is historical replay different from paper trading?Historical replay lets you practice on a past market window while hiding what happens next.
 Paper trading usually follows the current market.
 Replay is useful when you want repeatable scenarios and faster feedback.Does Zinuto support macOS and Windows?Zinuto is a desktop product with macOS and Windows release paths.
 The exact download option, update path, and purchase channel can differ by platform and region, so use the official download page as the current source.Does Zinuto include sample market data?Zinuto may include sample material for trying features and training flows.
 Treat it as practice material, not as a complete data service, real-time feed, or recommendation about any instrument.Who is Zinuto for?Zinuto is for people who want deliberate desktop practice around market replay, decision notes, review, local data, and indicators.
 It is not for people who mainly need live trading, brokerage execution, or investment recommendations.

 Handbook